nova0821/iotjs-wiki/Coding_Style_Guideline.md

 					arg3);

 ### Function Declaration and Definition
-Use named parameters in funtion declaration.
+Use named parameters in function declaration.

 	ReturnType FunctionName(int, char); // not allowed
 	ReturnType FunctionName(int arg1, char arg2); // Use this

-Return type should be on the same line as funtion name and parameters if it fits.
+Return type should be on the same line as function name and parameters if it fits.
 If not, break between them aligned with the first argument.

 	ReturnType FunctionName(int arg1,
 	                        char arg2);